 Free profession / self-employed person.
 This is often the simplest route for solo freelancers who sell services personally.
 You register with BULSTAT, declare the start of self-insured activity with the NRA, choose social insurance coverage, pay contributions for your own account, file tax declarations, and invoice clients under your personal freelance registration.

 Sole proprietor.
-A sole proprietor can make sense if your activity is more trade-like or you need a commercial registration rather than a free-profession registration.
+A sole proprietor is an individual trader registered for commercial activity rather than a separate company.
+It can make sense if your activity is more trade-like or you need a commercial registration rather than a free-profession registration.
 It is still personally risky because you operate as an individual trader, so understand liability, accounting, VAT, and social-insurance consequences before choosing it.

 Company.
-A company can make sense if you work with enterprise clients, hire other people, subcontract work, build an agency or product business, want clearer corporate separation, or need a more formal B2B counterparty.
-It usually adds accounting, corporate tax, dividend, payroll, UBO, banking, and annual reporting obligations, so it is not automatically better for a new solo freelancer.
+A company can make sense if you work with enterprise clients, hire other people, subcontract work, build an agency or product business, want clearer corporate separation, or need a more formal business-to-business (B2B) counterparty.
+It usually adds accounting, corporate tax, dividend, payroll, ultimate beneficial owner (UBO) reporting, banking, and annual reporting obligations, so it is not automatically better for a new solo freelancer.

-Bulgaria can be a strong freelance base because it is in the EU, has practical access to European clients, uses EUR-oriented payment infrastructure even before the euro transition, and has a deep pool of software, design, finance, support, operations, and multilingual talent.
+Bulgaria can be a strong freelance base because it is in the EU, has practical access to European clients, uses euro (EUR) payment infrastructure after Bulgaria's 1 January 2026 euro adoption, and has a deep pool of software, design, finance, support, operations, and multilingual talent.
 The setup is manageable if you register properly and keep clean records.

 The upside: EU credibility and international demand.
 Bulgarian freelancers can work with local companies, EU clients, and overseas startups.
 Flexhire is especially useful when you want serious international opportunities, clearer contracts, platform payment records, and flexible payout support instead of piecing together every client relationship manually.